FabioSaito/vaccine-project/README.md

 ```

 ## Bonus
-There is a authentication running on those endpoint
+There is an authentication running on those endpoint
-It is a simple JWT that is created on user creation or retrieved when accessing the corresponding endpoint
+It is a simple JWT that is generated on user creation or retrieved when accessing the corresponding endpoint

 ### Create user
 `POST /signup`